Send the link below via email or IMCopy

 Generalized Anxiety Disorder:

-sufferers are unable to specify the reasons for the anxiety and tend to worry a lot of the time about minor things.
+unable to specify the reasons for the anxiety and tend to worry a lot of the time about minor things.

-an individual has recurring sudden onsets of intense terror.
+ind has recurring sudden onsets of intense terror.

-Panic attacks may occur without warning and produce severe palpitations, extreme shortness of breath, chest pains, trembling, sweating, dizziness, and a feeling of helplessness.
+attacks may occur without warning and produce severe palpitations, extreme shortness of breath, chest pains, trembling, sweating, dizziness, and a feeling of helplessness.

 A phobic disorder:

-Learning theorists say that phobias are learned fears.
+Learning theorists say phobias are learned fears.
 However, genes appear to play a role in social phobias as well.

 Obsessive-compulsive disorder (OCD):